lsprangers/lsprangers.github.io/docs/transformer_and_llm/EMBEDDINGS.md

 - Taking the above example, the typical way to get sentence embeddings is to `SUM` or `AVG` the second to last hidden state for each token in the sentence to achieve a sentence embedding

 ## User Embeddings
-TODO: Outside of collab filtering, how do we get user embeddings?
+TODO: Outside of collab filtering, how do you get user embeddings?
-TLDR; How do we get meaningful representations of users?
+TLDR; How do you get meaningful representations of users?

 ## Embeddings vs Autoencoder vs Variational Autoencoder